4 stupid fights lost because of racism

 Racism is all three of those things.
 Especially when a leader is about to send thousands — or even tens of thousands — of his most loyal troops into a situation they can’t possibly win because that leader thinks victory is assured just because he’s white.
 Or Chinese.
 Or Japanese.
 So, let’s be honest with ourselves: The most spectacular examples of military leadership did not belong to any one race.

 As a matter of fact, if there’s any one person who can claim dominance over all other military minds, you don’t have to worry about race for two reasons.
-First, because he killed nearly everyone.
-Second, because he had sex with all the survivors and most of us are related to him anyway.
+First, because he killed nearly everyone, regardless of race.
+Second, because he had sex with all the survivors, and most of us are now related to him anyway.

 Laughs in Mongol.

 When a country goes to war, it needs to come prepared to earn that win.
-No army, weak or obsolete, is going to just let anyone roll all over them because the invader thinks they’re genetically or racially superior.
-Yet, in the history of warfare, it happens over and over again.
+No army, no matter how weak or obsolete, is going to just let anyone roll all over them because the invader thinks they’re genetically or racially superior.
+Yet, in the history of warfare, the hubris of “superiority” keeps happening over and over again.

 “Cor, I think we may be knackered.”

-The Impi slaughtered the British — they just absolutely creamed them.
-Though the redcoats fought fiercely, 20,000 is a hard number to beat.
-Despite a British victory later at Roarke’s Drift, their invasion of Zululand fell apart.
-The worst part is that British High Commissioner for Southern Africa didn’t even have to invade.
-He just wanted to depose the elected government and federalize South Africa.
+The Impi slaughtered the British; They just absolutely creamed them in “an ocean of blood.”
+Although the redcoats fought fiercely, 30,000 is a hard number to beat.
+Despite a British victory later at Rorke’s Drift, their invasion of Zululand fell apart.
+The worst part is that the British High Commissioner for Southern Africa didn’t even have to invade the territory.
 No one authorized his invasion.
 He just thought so little of the Zulus that he figured it must be an easy task.

-But the British had to finish what they started.
-The second time the British invaded Zululand (because of course they did), they brought more men and technology to win a decisive victory.
+But the British would have to finish what they started.
+The second time the British invaded Zululand (because, of course, they did), they brought more men and technology to win a decisive victory.

 2. The Battle of Adwa